preciofishbone/OmniaDocsG2/general-assets/page-picker/index.rst

 *****************
 Another way is to search for pages:

-1. Select the Publishing App and the Page Collection.
+1. Select the publishing app and the page collection.
 2. Click the tab SEARCH.
 3. Use the search field to search for pages.

-A flat list of the pages in the Page Collection is shown, for example:
+A flat list of the pages in the page collection is shown, for example:

 .. image:: page-picker-search.png